mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 after we see another aspect
 of paths.

-We can work through this example to see how this would work for `www.acme.com`.
+We can work through an example to see how this would work for `www.acme.com`.
 When considering a URL
 in a URLconf,
-Django does not use the scheme (`https://`), the domain (`www.acme.com`), or the leading slash for matching.
+Django ignores the scheme (`https://`), the domain (`www.acme.com`), and the leading slash for matching.
 Everything else is what the URLconf will match against.